How to Make Incredible Pasta Primavera

 The First Installment

-The first installment from The Flying Noodle pasta-of-the-month-club included two pastas and two sauces along with a flyer that featured a recipe for Pasta Primavera.
-We couldn’t wait to try it, even though we didn’t have all the ingredients on hand.
+The first installment from The Flying Noodle pasta-of-the-month club included two kinds of pasta, two sauces, and a flyer that featured a recipe for Pasta Primavera.
+So naturally, we couldn’t wait to try it, even though we didn’t have all the ingredients on hand.
 So we improvised.

-First we decided which of the two pastas to use; the options were Roma Trevia’s Summer Herb Linguine, made with “tons of herbaceous flavor” (who even knew that was a word) including basil, parsley, thyme, etc., or Sun-Dried Tomato Fusilli.
-Since I sort of burned out on sun-dried tomatoes when they were all the rage and incorporated into every single dish in every single restaurant in NYC in the early ‘90’s, we went with the linguine.
+First, we decided which of the two kinds of pasta to use; the options were Roma Trevia’s Summer Herb Linguine, made with “tons of herbaceous flavor” (who even knew that was a word), including basil, parsley, thyme, etc., or Sun-Dried Tomato Fusilli.
+Since I burned out on sun-dried tomatoes when they were all the rage and incorporated into every single dish in every single restaurant in NYC in the early ’90s, we went with the linguine.

 A Lot of Vegetables

-Then we pulled out all the vegetables from the drawer, one of each: carrot, broccoli, zucchini, yellow squash, and orange bell pepper and some cherry tomatoes.
-We may have included a few stray asparagus spears.
-We also grabbed a small red onion, a few garlic cloves and a handful of parsley.
+Then we pulled out all the vegetables from the drawer, one of each: carrot, broccoli, zucchini, yellow squash, orange bell pepper, and some cherry tomatoes.
+In addition, we may have included a few stray asparagus spears.
+We also grabbed a small red onion, a few garlic cloves, and a handful of parsley.

 We prepped all the vegetables so we could be efficient in adding ingredients sequentially based on cooking time.
 For instance, carrots and onions will take longer than garlic and peppers.
-We peeled the carrot and cut it in half lengthwise and then sliced in about ¼ inch thick half-moons.
+So we peeled the carrot, cut it in half lengthwise, and then sliced it about ¼ inch thick half-moons.

-We did the same with the zucchini and yellow squash except without peeling.
-We cut the few asparagus spears into 1-1/2 inch lengths.
-The broccoli was chopped into small florets; one medium stalk rendered about 2 cups.
+We did the same with the zucchini and yellow squash, except without peeling.
+Next, we cut the few asparagus spears into 1-½ inch lengths.
+Next, the broccoli was chopped into small florets; one medium stalk rendered about 2 cups.
 (Side note: after cutting off the florets, I slice the remaining broccoli stalk into “broccoli stars” that my kids used to snack on.
 I still do!)

 We seeded the bell pepper and cut it into strips.
-We halved the cherry tomatoes, quartered the onion and then sliced the quarters, and minced the garlic.
+Next, we halved the cherry tomatoes, quartered the onion, sliced the quarters, and minced the garlic.

 The recipe also called for dried Italian seasoning, which we didn’t have, so we pulled out garlic powder and dried oregano and hoped that would suffice.
-We also shredded a small block of Parmesan and chopped up the parsley for finishing the dish, along with a drizzle of lemon juice.
+We also shredded a small block of Parmesan and chopped up the parsley to finish the dish, along with a drizzle of lemon juice.

-We had lemons in the refrigerator so we squeezed a few teaspoons out but you could always substitute with store-bought lemon juice.
-With that, the mise en place was complete, except for the pasta water, which would come later.
+We had lemons in the refrigerator, so we squeezed a few teaspoons out but you could always substitute with store-bought lemon juice.
+So with that, the mise en place was complete, except for the pasta water, which would come later.

 When we were ready to cook, we started the water boiling for the pasta.
-We have a container of cooking salt right next to the stove so I always throw in a spoonful or two into the water.
+We have a container of cooking salt right next to the stove, so I always throw a spoonful or two into the water.

 Once the water was boiling, we tossed in the linguine and cooked for about 8 minutes.
 Before draining, we scooped out a cup of pasta water to add to the sauce.

-While the pasta cooked, we heated olive oil and a little butter in a large frying pan over medium high heat.
+While the pasta was cooking, we heated olive oil and a little butter in a large frying pan over medium-high heat.
 The carrot and onion went in first for 2 minutes of sauté time.
-I actually use a timer because I have learned that my sense of timing in the kitchen can vary widely from reality.
+I use a timer because I have learned that my sense of timing in the kitchen can vary widely from reality.

-The broccoli and pepper when in next for another 2 minutes, followed by the zucchini, asparagus and yellow squash for yet another 2 minutes, and finally the garlic, tomatoes, and spices.
+The broccoli and pepper are next for another 2 minutes, followed by the zucchini, asparagus, and yellow squash for another 2 minutes, and the garlic, tomatoes, and spices.
 Guess how long?
 Yep, two minutes.

 We pulled out a large pasta bowl, adding the cooked vegetables first, followed by the pasta.
-We added about 2-3 teaspoons of lemon juice, salt and pepper to taste, and about ½ cup of pasta water to thicken the sauce and help the veggies “adhere” to the pasta.
+Next, we added about 2-3 teaspoons of lemon juice, salt, and pepper to taste, and about ½ cup of pasta water to thicken the sauce and help the veggies “adhere” to the pasta.

 Wow.
 A perfect summer meal, or as I always say to my kids, “good and good for you.”